deva01dharshini/Bank-Churn-Customer-Prediction/README.md

 # Bank-Churn-Customer-Prediction
 ## Task
-Build a machine learning model to identify and predict customers who are likely to leave from a bank..</br>
+ To Build a machine learning model to identify and predict customers who are likely to leave from a bank..</br>
 Tool Used: Python, Google colab
 ## Dataset:
-Dataset is taken from Kaggeles "Bank Turnover Dataset".
+Dataset is taken from Kaggeles "Bank Customer churn prediction Dataset".
 Dataset contains 10000 different datas with 14 features.
 - id: An integer representing a unique identifier
 - CustomerId: An integer representing the customer Id.
 - Surname: A string representing the customer’s surname.